bensk/CS9/_posts/Python/2017-01-12-final-project.md

 Assessments are evidence.
 You're used to seeing them as tests or exit slips, but they're also reflections, rubrics, conversations, code you submit, drawings...whatever shows a teacher you've mastered an idea or a skill.

-Any good lesson includes **formative** assessment that occurs _while_ people are learning and allows you to see where they're getting confused and need help (or where they are _destroying_ the work and need to pushed hard. (👋 pretty much each of you at some point this semester).
+Any good lesson includes **formative** assessment that occurs _while_ people are learning and allows you to see where they're getting confused and need help (or where they are _destroying_ the work and need to pushed harder (👋 pretty much each of you at some point this semester).

+Teachers also use **summative** assessments at the end of a unit, usually comparing students to a baseline or grade standards.

+You will only be teaching for one day (at least for now), so you probably won't be giving a test. **BUT** – you still need to think about assessment.

+Some questions I ask myself:

+1⃣ How do you know students are learning while I'm teaching?
+How do I know where they're stuck?

+2⃣ How many students are meeting my standards?
+How many are exceeding and need an extension?

+3⃣ What can I adjust, right now, based on this information?

+4⃣ What's next?